Professor Sunil Vadera

 “Please contact me via email for an appointment”

-I am a Professor of Computer Science and Head of the School of Computing, Science and Engineering at the University of Salford.
+I am a Professor of Computer Science and Dean of the School of Computing, Science and Engineering at the University of Salford.
 I am a Fellow of the British Computer Society, a Chartered Engineer (CEng) and Chartered IT Professional (CITP).

 I gained a first class BSc (Hons) in Computer Science and Mathematics from the University of Salford in 1982.
 Following graduation, I began my career as a Research Assistant and progressed to a Lectureship in Computer Science in 1984.
 I hold a PhD from the University of Manchester in the area of Formal Methods of Software Development which was awarded in 1992.
 I was promoted to a Senior Lecturer in 1997 and became a Professor in 2000.
 I have held various roles at Salford including as Associate Dean Research and Innovation, Director of the Informatics Research Institute and Associate Head Teaching.